 Ryan Hall momentarily livened up proceedings in the 17th minute by unleashing a low, 25-yard shot which was smartly smothered by Dons goalkeeper Seb Brown.

-The visitors then hit back with midfielder George Moncur firing straight at Blues shot-stopper Cameron Belford from a similar distance before Byron Harrison curled a long-range shot wide of the right post.
+The visitors then hit back with midfielder George Moncur firing straight at Blues shot-stopper Cameron Belford from a similar distance before Byron Harrison curled a long-range shot wide of the

 The game was momentarily halted in the 23rd minute when a strong challenge between Michael Timlin and Samuel Hatton burst the ball.